openshift/enhancements/enhancements/update/update-status-api.md

   API correctly reports the cluster as not updating.
 In update paths, the presence of the expected status insights will be monitored and their properties checked.
+- USC code will live in CVO repository which has CI jobs for TechPreview installs and both update directions (into change and out of change).
 - The client `oc adm upgrade status` code that interprets the API to human-readable output will receive similar [integration example-based tests](https://github.com/openshift/oc/tree/master/pkg/cli/admin/upgrade/status/examples) like the client-based implementation has.